flowhub/fbp-diffbot/README.md

 ### v0.1 "minimally useful"

+* Avoid duplicate comments
+* Add HTTP API for manually triggering PR check
 * Register webhooks for automatic update from Github
-* Find out how to invalidate outdated comments.
-Post onto the diff?
-* Find out how to avoid duplicate comments
 * Deploy it to production

 ### Later

+* Perform check/diffing in dedicated worker, using MsgFlo+guv
+* Find out how to invalidate/remove outdated comments.
+Comment onto the diff instead of PR?
 * Support visual diffs
 * UI for enabling it for a given repo/organization